• Skip to primary navigation

 • Cut various slits into the pork and stuff the garlic slices into them.
 I like to make long slices along every side, making this part easier.

 • Rub down the pork shoulder with the prepared marinade.
-Get it under the skin (if using skin on) and into the slices.
-Rub it down nicely.
 Cover and refrigerate at least 1 hour.
 Overnight is better for more flavor penetration.

-• Bake the pork shoulder for 2 hours.
-If using skin on, the skin will start to crisp up.
+• Bake the pork shoulder for 3 hours.

 Nutrition Information